devsaini27806-code/Cloud-Native-E-Commerce-Platform-Onsko-ECommerce-product-/README.md

 ![Preview Image](/images/onsko-logo.webp)
 #

-# Wanderlust Mega Project End to End Implementation
+# Onsko E-Commerce Cloud-Native Mega Project End to End Implementation

 ### In this demo, we will see how to deploy an end to end three tier MERN stack application on EKS cluster.
 #